Information for Medical Professionals Completing Form N-648

 When completing Form N-648, the medical professional needs to:

-- Explain how you, as a medical professional, diagnosed the anatomical, physiological, or psychological impairment, including citation to any and all medically acceptable clinical or laboratory diagnostic tests or methods you used to form the diagnosis;
+- Include any and all medically acceptable clinical or laboratory diagnostic techniques or methods you used to diagnose each of the applicant’s disabilities or impairments;

 Distinguishing a N-648 From a Reasonable Accommodation Request